Potential jurors return for the trial of a man charged with trying to assassinate Trump in Florida

 Cannon signed off on Routh’s request to represent himself but said court-appointed attorneys needed to remain as standby counsel.

-During a hearing Monday to go over questions that would be asked of jurors, Cannon dismissed questions Routh wanted to ask jurors as irrelevant.
-They included asking jurors about their views on Gaza, the talk of the U.S. acquiring Greenland and what they would do if they were driving and saw a turtle in the road.
+On Tuesday afternoon, Cannon asked a panel of jurors whether they'd be able to set aside their feelings on Trump and make decisions based on the rule of law.
+She used questions submitted by prosecutors and told Routh again on Tuesday that the questions he submitted were not relevant to the case.

-The judge approved most of the other questions for jurors submitted by prosecutors.
+During a hearing before jury selection began on Monday, Cannon dismissed Routh's questions, which included asking jurors about their views on Gaza, the talk of the U.S. acquiring Greenland and what they would do if they were driving and saw a turtle in the road.

 Routh’s trial begins nearly a year after prosecutors say a U.S. Secret Service agent thwarted Routh’s attempt to shoot the Republican presidential nominee.
 Routh, 59, has pleaded not guilty to charges of attempting to assassinate a major presidential candidate, assaulting a federal officer and several firearm violations.